-seeds the software RNG implemented as part of the Crypto Library on SmartMX2 (as part of security functionality from accessing the hardware RNG.
+Note: The Crypto Library does not prevent the operating system from accessing the hardware RNG.
 If the hardware RNG is used by the operating system directly, it has to be decided based on the Smartcard Embedded Software's security needs, what kind of test has to be performed and what requirements will have to be applied for this test.
-In this case the developer of the Smartcard Embedded Software must ensure that the conditions prescribed in the Guidance,
+In this case the developer of the Smartcard Embedded Software must ensure that the conditions prescribed in the Guidance, Delivery and Operation Manual for the NXP SmartMX2 Secure